Emily Ratajkowski Puzzled By Shaming Over Braless Brett Kavanaugh Protest, 'Why Focus On What I Was Wearing?'

 — Emily Ratajkowski (@emrata) October 4, 2018

-Six weeks later, Ratajkowski has finally replied to the shamers and online trolls, expressing bewilderment over why her outfit was the focus of their attention rather than the Kavanaugh nomination, adding that she dressed in the way that she did on that day simply because it was hot in Washington D.C., according to an interview published Saturday in Australia’s Daily Telegraph newspaper.
+Six weeks later, Ratajkowski has finally replied to the shamers and online trolls, expressing bewilderment over why her outfit was the focus of their attention rather than the Kavanaugh nomination.
+She added that she dressed in the way that she did on that day simply because it was hot in Washington, D.C., according to an interview published Saturday in Australia’s Daily Telegraph.

 “I was (surprised).
 I knew being there would be important and I knew some people would find it controversial, but I never expected anyone to talk about why I wasn’t wearing a bra under my tank top,” Ratajkowski told the paper.
 “It was (90 degrees), I was marching through D.C. in jeans.
 My outfit seemed completely normal to me.
 And I was there making a political point.
 Why would people focus on what I was wearing?”

-Ratajkowski has become famous as much for her sexually charged Instagram posts, often showing her in a bikini as seen in one scent post, below, as she has for her film acting career.
+Ratajkowski has become famous as much for her sexually-charged Instagram posts, often showing her in a bikini, as seen in one recent post, as she has for her film acting career.

 But while she said that her Kavanaugh protest outfit was nothing but an attempt to be comfortable in warm weather, Ratajkowski has previously connected politics to women’s choice in apparel.